 While the following variable is perfectly valid, it may become extremely painful to update tens or hundreds of tests if the domain changes.

 Using the Environments

-Once the domain is parametrized, no one stops you from overriding the variable, if needed.
+Once a domain is parametrized, you may override a variable, if needed.

 In Request Bodies

 Variables are not only bound to URLs.
 Request bodies can also be handled like “templates” when needed, incorporating variables as in:

 Reference variables almost anywhere that you need.
 Consider the following example assertion:

 API Fortress provides the flexibility and freedom to combine the use of global, local, and hard coded variables as you want.
 In addition, API Fortress also provides helpful hints as you work with variables.